Gabbe2003/boilerplate_frontend-1/README.md

 Stlye
 apply 80%, 70% width and fix the color thing, better color.

+more contained text in author.
+Better font
 Fix better style, category, author.
 Better style, font, sizes, colors.
 Hem > Företag, we remove the one in the middle.
 Remove the excerpt, remove the border-radious and border.
 Fix a sidebar, with ads, signup to emails.

-Same for author, Remove the category and author main page, base_url/author. main page style everything takes huge amount of space.
+main page style everything takes huge amount of space.

 Fix a better Populära inlägg, Liknar dagensps, fix better,